 So, who’s the Roamaniac?

 My name is Janneke (or Ioana, for Romanians).
 I am a self-declared Roamaniac: I am utterly and completely in love with Romania, and I suffer from what the dictionary describes as ‘a strong desire for freedom’ (aptly called eleutheromania).
-Over the next couple of years, I will be hiking and trekking through Romania.
-I will focus on the various mountain ranges but will need to rest in between, so will also report on the joys of the Romanian countryside and its beautiful medieval towns.

 I fell in love Romania when I first visited it in 2005, and have been returning ever since.
 When I am not there, I experience Fernweh.
 Romania makes me come alive.
 Romania is the perfect place to roam wild and free, as you will hopefully discover soon for yourself.
 Romania has so much to offer: the Transylvanian countryside which takes you 100 years back in time; where people still scythe the grass and build haystacks; medieval towns that tell tales of Saxons and Hungarians, Romans and Dacians; the dense forests that give Transylvania its name; and above all, the rugged Carpathians with many peaks over 2000 metres, that are home to bears, wolves, lynx, chamois, marmots and eagles.
 All this makes Romania well worth exploring; perhaps more so than any other country in Europe.